 Characteristics of the SI of BD:

-it is a new way of knowing the social (and the natural).
-It finds affinities and likenesses between entities and uses these affinities to associate them – people like you like things like this; things like this like people like you.
+it is a specific mode of knowing the socio-natures.
+It constructs affinities and likenesses between entities and uses these affinities to associate them – people like you like things like this; things like this like people like you.
 The SI of BD is somewhat alien to us.
-The groupings it identifies are new and nameless.
+The groupings it identifies are new and sometimes nameless.
 We may not know what they are.
-Emergent classifications.
+Classifications are emergent rather than pre-coded.
 That may have to be measured.

 it is creating new forms of the social (and the natural).
 People relate to the new categories of actants (humans and non-humans) that the SI of BD creates by relating people and things.
 Is like Rabinow’s bio-sociality but generalised to data sociality.
 (Data nature? data naturality?)